adarsh1pandey/hairfair/README.md

-John's Barber:
+Hair Fair:
-A web application designed for a small family owned barber shop located in Centreville, Va.
-The website displays what services are provided and information about the buisiness.
+A web application designed for people all over India The website displays what services are provided and information about the buisiness.

 In the works: